BCcampus/pressbooks-textbook/README.md

-PressBooks Textbook
+Pressbooks Textbook
 ===================

-A plugin that extends PressBooks for textbook authoring.
+A plugin that extends Pressbooks for textbook authoring.

-[PressBooks](https://github.com/pressbooks/pressbooks) is a content management and 'one button publishing' system for books.
+[Pressbooks](https://github.com/pressbooks/pressbooks) is a content management and 'one button publishing' system for books.

-**PressBooks Textbook** adds functionality to PressBooks to make it easier to author textbooks as well.
+**Pressbooks Textbook** adds functionality to Pressbooks to make it easier to author textbooks as well.
 The features it currently offers are:
 * Textbook Theme
 * TinyMCE buttons: tables, spell check, anchor, super/subscript
 * TinyMCE textbook specific buttons (learning objectives, key terms, exercises)